ajfriend/duckboat/readme.md

 ## Piping

+TODO: note about precedence rules. maybe add `>`, or just have one pipe operator?

 Semantically and syntactically `>>` and `|` are identical.
 Emotionally, I tend to use `>>` when the operation is more surprising (e.g., square peg, round hole or "just work, dammit!"), and `|` when it feels like a more natural, elegant continuation of a thought.
 Alternatively, think of `>>` as the Jack Nicholson GIF from the movie "Anger Management".